sdesai/mojito_app_hybrid_example/readme.md

 You can view the URL from a desktop web browser, an iPad and an iPhone or Android phone.
 Each one will provide you with a slightly different experience that fits the device.

+## Patches

+_Note:_ The following depend on an as yet un-applied Mojito patchs [https://github.com/yahoo/mojito/pull/284](https://github.com/yahoo/mojito/pull/284), [https://github.com/yahoo/mojito/pull/287](https://github.com/yahoo/mojito/pull/287) and [https://github.com/yahoo/mojito/pull/358](https://github.com/yahoo/mojito/pull/358).

 ## Building Web Applications

 To build webapps for both "phone" and "tablet" run the following script.
-_Note:_ This command depends on an as yet un-applied Mojito patch [https://github.com/yahoo/mojito/pull/216](https://github.com/yahoo/mojito/pull/216).

 > ./scripts/webapp-build